Alexandria Ocasio-Cortez Says Bernie Sanders Is ‘Much Stronger’ Than Joe Biden With Independent Voters

 “I think it’s a two-way street,” she said.

-As Biden becomes more likely to the nominee, Trump appears to be testing out his possible angles of attack for the general.
-As The Inquisitr previously reported, various commentators are pointing to the purported openings Trump has to run to the left of Biden on issues such as Social Security and healthcare.
+As Biden becomes more likely the nominee, Trump appears to be testing out his possible angles of attack for the election.
+As The Inquisitr previously reported, various commentators are pointing to the purported openings Trump has to run to the left of Biden on issues such as Social Security and health care.